Dhanalekshmi26/E-WASTE-ANALYSIS-AND-PREDICTING-RECYCLING-METHOD/README.md

 - Suggests proper recycling methods based on stored data.
 - Easy-to-use web app where users upload images for analysis.

+## Methodology
+1. Data Collection

+Dataset Source: The dataset consists of images of various electronic devices and their internal components collected from Kaggle and other sources.
+Categories: The dataset includes images of electronic waste items such as laptops, keyboards, microwaves, mobile phones, and internal components like resistors, capacitors, and PCBs.
+Data Organization: The collected images are stored in structured folders categorized by device type.

+2. Data Preprocessing

+Image Resizing: All images are resized to a uniform size (e.g., 224x224 or 256x256 pixels) to ensure compatibility with the CNN model.
+Normalization: Pixel values are normalized between 0 and 1 to improve model performance.
+Data Augmentation: Augmentations such as rotation, flipping, and brightness adjustments are applied to increase dataset variability.

+3. Model Selection & Training

+Pretrained CNN Model: A pretrained model like MobileNetV2  is used for feature extraction and classification.
+Fine-Tuning: The final layers of the model are modified to classify e-waste categories and predict internal components.
+Training Process:
+Loss Function: Cross-entropy loss is used for classification.
+Optimizer: Adam or SGD is used to optimize learning.
+Evaluation Metrics: Accuracy, precision, recall, and F1-score are calculated to assess model performance.
+Training Environment: The model is trained using TensorFlow/Keras or PyTorch on a GPU-enabled system.

+4. Model Evaluation

+The trained model is evaluated using a test dataset.
+A confusion matrix is generated to analyze misclassifications.
+The model's performance is fine-tuned by adjusting hyperparameters if necessary.
+6. Flask Web Application

+User Input: Users can upload an image from the test_images folder.
+Detection System:
+The CNN model classifies the uploaded image as an electronic device.
+The system fetches the corresponding internal components and recycling methods from recycling_info.json.
+Output Display:
+The detected device, its internal components, and their recommended recycling methods are displayed in the UI.
+The system provides technical recycling terms such as "Pyrometallurgical Processing" for PCBs.

+7. JSON-Based Recycling Information Storage

+Data Storage: A JSON file (e_waste_recycling.json) stores mappings between detected devices, their internal components, and recycling methods.
+API Endpoint: A Flask API endpoint (/recycling-info?device=<device_name>) returns internal components and recycling methods for a detected device.

+9. Deployment & Future Enhancements

+Deployment: The system is deployed on a local Flask server.
+Future Enhancements:
+Expansion of the dataset to include more internal components.
+Integration with real-time object detection models.
+Implementation of a mobile-friendly UI for broader accessibility.

 ## 🛠️ Technologies Used
 - Python (Programming Language)
 - Flask (For the web application)